TannerDrayton/learn.truecoders.io/learn/newCsharp/methodOverloading.md

 ## Why

 Did you know that two methods can share a name?
 They can’t however, have the same signature.
-A **signature** is essentially methods having the same method name, and the same return type, and the same order of parameters that get passed in.
+A `signature` is essentially methods having the same method name, and the same return type, and the same order of parameters that get passed in.

-**Method overloading** gained popularity out of pure necessity.
+`Method overloading` gained popularity out of pure necessity.
 Instead of creating methods that are very closely related in terms of functionality and creating similar names, method overloading allows us to share the original name and make minor adjustments as needed.

 In short, Method Overloading allows us to use a method for different situations.

+---

 ## What

-Method overloading is when multiple methods have the same name, but different parameters.
+**Method overloading** is when multiple methods have the same name, but different parameters.

 * Recap:
-  * When a method is called, the arguments are the data you pass into the method's parameters.
+  * When a method is called, the **arguments** are the data you pass into the method's parameters.

   * **A parameter** is variable in the declaration of the function / method.
 The argument is the actual value of this variable that gets passed to function.